13th June 2007

 As they say, it is the economics!

-There is currently one response to “EDA & Foundry”
+One Response to “EDA & Foundry”

-1. 1 On June 15th, 2007, Ang Chew Hoe said:
+1. Ang Chew Hoe Says:

 Yup, EDA and Foundries must build up mutual trust and adopt a collaborative relationship, so that they could achieve a win-win strategy.